ngmysamuel/backtester/readme.md

         4. Composite Metrics
             - Amihud Illiquidity - a look at the product's inherent illiquidity.
 Price movement per dollar traded
             - Turnover (Coeff of Variance) - standardised metric to compare volatility across products (e.g. capitalization)
+            - Volatility Cost - a cost amplifier for the other factors
             - Price acceleration - quantifies market sentiment, if it increases it means that a stampede is forming.
-Trading either with or against it is dangerous.
-            - Volatility Cost - a cost amplifier for the other factors
-            - Momentum Cost - the cost incurred when other traders are trying to make the same move as you
+            - Momentum Cost - the cost incurred when other traders are trying to make the same move as you.
+If moving with market (taking liquidity), slippage is more.
+If moving against the market (increasing liquidity), slippage is less.
             - Liquidity Cost - distinguishes between different types of assets e.g. blue chips vs unknown penny stocks
         5. Combining the above
             - Participation rate - ratio of the current trade to the volume on that day
             - Market Impact - quanitifies the adverse price movement caused directly by the pressure of our own order.
 Scales along a concave relation (empircallly set to the 3/5 power relationship); doubling trade size does not double cost, it would be less than that.
 Normalized by the average volume in the medium term with a dampener provided by a negative exponential of the coefficient of variation
-            - Randome Noise - modelled with a normal distribution; no model is perfect
+            - Random Noise - modelled with a lognormal distribution and applied multiplicatively on final slippage - no model is perfect
             - Slippage - (Spread Cost) + (Market Impact) + (Momentum Cost*Liquidity Cost) + (Random Noise)
     3. Links
         - Educational: https://www.quantstart.com/articles/Successful-Backtesting-of-Algorithmic-Trading-Strategies-Part-II/